raspberrypilearning/321-make-mentor-guide/en/step_6.md

 <span style="color: #0faeb0">**Design**</span> means making decisions about the functioning or appearance of a project.
 It includes software engineering, visual design, usability and accessibility.
 </p>

-**Tips:** Our creators have a wide range of previous experience levels and will progress at different speeds:
+Our creators have a wide range of previous experience levels and will progress at different speeds:
 +  Design projects are structured so that they build up gradually.
 + Creators who don't complete all steps will still have something to be proud of - projects don't need to be finished to be valuable.
 + If your group are enjoying a design project and need more time then you could continue for another session.